Baratza Encore vs Capresso Infinity vs OXO Brew 2026, Which Wins

 - M3 burrs dull over time (plan for replacement after 2 years)

 Best For: Anyone who wants a grinder and doesn't want to think about it for 5 years.
 Drip coffee users.
 Pour-over enthusiasts.
 People who value peace of mind.
+Want espresso-grade Encore precision?
+See our Baratza Encore ESP vs ESP Pro comparison.

-Capresso Infinity Plus — The Cheap Shortcut
+Capresso Infinity Plus, The Cheap Shortcut

 Capresso grinds coffee.
 It's electric.
 It has 40 settings.
 That's where the comparison ends.